avl7771/createicns/README.md

 To generate a .iconset directory from an existing x.icns file, use `iconutil -c iconset x.icns`

-This tool is similar to running `iconutil -c icns x.iconset`, except it doesn't change the PNG images in any way.
+`createicns` is similar to running `iconutil -c icns x.iconset`, except it doesn't change the PNG images in any way.

 ## Installation